 Mix the Blackberry Filling

-Add the flour next, again combining with the berries gently.
-Mix until the berries are all fully coated with the flour.
+- Mix in flour.
+Next, add in ⅔ cup of flour and mix the berries gently.
+Stir until the berries are all fully coated with the flour.

 Assemble the Blackberry Tart

+- Pour in blackberries.
 Spoon or pour the berry mixture into your partially baked tart shell, then top with the reserved 1 cup of fresh berries.
-Sprinkle the second portion of 2 tablespoons of sugar over all of the berries in your tart.
+Next, sprinkle the second portion of 2 tablespoons of sugar over all of the berries in your tart.

-Remove the baked blackberry tart from your oven and transfer to a wire cooling rack.
+- Cool.
+Remove the baked blackberry tart from your oven and transfer it to a wire cooling rack.

-While the tart cools, heat a non-stick frying pan over medium heat and add the shredded coconut to the pan.
+- Brown the coconut.
+While the tart cools, heat a non-stick frying pan over medium heat and add ¾ cup of shredded coconut to the pan.
 Stir and turn until lightly browned and fragrant.
 Remove from heat and set aside.

-Any remaining blackberry tart can be stored in an air tight container on the countertop for 1 - 2 days.
-The tart will store in an air tight container in the refrigerator for 3 - 4 days.
+- To store: Any remaining blackberry tart can be stored in an air-tight container on the countertop for 1 - 2 days.
+The tart will store in an air-tight container in the refrigerator for 3 - 4 days.